pupil-labs/pupil-docs/neon/real-time-api/track-your-experiment-progress-using-events/index.md

 device.recording_stop_and_save()
 ```

 That is all we have to do during data collection.
-Once the recordings have uploaded to Pupil Cloud we can already see the events in the timeline for every recording.
+Once the recordings have been uploaded to Pupil Cloud we can already see the events in the timeline for every recording.
 Next, export the timeseries data of all recordings from Pupil Cloud.

 ```python